Bobby Brown: New Edition reunions

 Brown made his first reunited appearance with New Edition at the 1990 MTV Video Music Awards.
 Their performance later sparked the recording of Bell Biv DeVoe's "Word to the Mutha!" in 1991 (on which Brown, Ralph Tresvant and later NE member Johnny Gill were included).
 A fully-fledged reunion occurred with the 1996 release of the album, Home Again.
 Brown contributed lead vocals on two hit singles, "Hit Me Off" and "You Don't Have to Worry".
 However, a subsequent 1997 tour to support the album led to problems between Brown and the other New Edition members.
 Brown later admitted that he was struggling with drug addiction and alcoholism during the tour.

 In 2005, at the BET 25th Anniversary Special, Brown again reunited with New Edition.
 In 2008, Brown, Ralph Tresvant, and Johnny Gill then formed a splinter group, Heads of State, to compete with Bell Biv DeVoe.
 At the 2009 BET Awards, following the death of the group's idol Michael Jackson, all six of the New Edition members again reunited to perform a medley of Jackson 5 hits in honor of Jackson.
 This sparked rumors of another full-fledged New Edition reunion, which was confirmed the following year.

 Brown and New Edition continue to perform together, including The Culture Tour, which began in early 2022.
 A year later, the sextet appeared at the Rock and Roll Hall of Fame performing a medley of hits by that year's inductees, soul group The Spinners.

 Brown's work with New Edition has since been honored, with the group receiving the BET Lifetime Achievement Award at the 2017 ceremony.
 In 2022, the group was inducted into the Black Music & Entertainment Walk of Fame.
-In 2023, they were inducted into the National Rhythm & Blues Hall of Fame and in 2024, they were inducted into the NAACP Hall of Fame.
+In 2023, they were inducted into the National Rhythm & Blues Hall of Fame.